serigra/serigra/README.md

 - By training, I am a biostatistician and biologist.

+- Since recently I am member of the organizing committee for the [Zurich R User Group](https://zurich-r-user-group.github.io/).

 - My passion lies in R programming and expressing quantitative information using numbers 🎲, models 📈 and visual displays 📊.